pulumi/pulumi-hugo/themes/default/content/blog/pulumi-kubernetes-operator-1-0/index.md

 The Pulumi Kubernetes Operator manages cloud infrastructure deployments which can take seconds to tens of minutes to complete.
 Although Pulumi ensures these deployments can be continued if interrupted, we want to ensure as little disruption to critical cloud infrastructure deployments as possible via the Operator.
 As a result, we have added a few key features to ensure that the Pulumi Kubernetes Operator can be safely upgraded to new versions without disrupting any deployments that are in-flight.

-This included the use of several capabilities from the Kubernetes Operator SDK, including [Leader Election](https://sdk.operatorframework.io/docs/building-operators/golang/advanced-topics/#leader-with-lease), [Graceful Shutdown](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager#Options) and more.
+This includes capabilities like [Leader Election](https://sdk.operatorframework.io/docs/building-operators/golang/advanced-topics/#leader-with-lease), [Graceful Shutdown](https://pkg.go.dev/sigs.k8s.io/controller-runtime/pkg/manager#Options) and more.

 ### Prometheus Metrics